Anne McElvoy: Newspapers

 She joined The Times in 1988 as a graduate trainee, writing frequently about the dissolution of eastern Europe, and later reporting from Moscow.
 In 1995, she became deputy editor of The Spectator, as well as being a columnist on its sister publication, The Daily Telegraph.

 In 1997, McElvoy became associate editor of The Independent.
 In 2002 she moved to the Evening Standard as executive editor remaining until 2009, though she still contributes a weekly political column.
 In 2009 she joined The Economist.
 She wrote The Saddled Cow: East Germany's Life And Legacy, and is the co-author of Markus Wolf's best-selling memoir Man Without A Face: The Autobiography Of Communism's Greatest Spymaster.

 Broadcasting

 She has been a regular presenter of the BBC Radio 3 late-night discussion programme since 2009, initially on Night Waves, and then its successor programme, Free Thinking.
 She has also appeared on BBC2's Newsnight Review, contributes to BBC Radio 4's The Moral Maze as well as presenting Across the Red Line, bringing two figures on opposing sides of a debate together with conflict resolution experts to listen to each other.
-She is the head of Economist Radio.
+She was the head of Economist Radio, and subsequently joined Politico as Executive Editor - Head of Audio in February 2023.